Mymensingh

-Mymensingh is associated with the Brahmaputra river, handcrafted duvets called Nakshikantha (নকশীকাঁথা), and a rural ballad called Maimansingha Gitika.
+The city is associated with the Old Brahmaputra river, the traditional embroidered quilt called Nakshikantha (নকশীকাঁথা), and the rural ballad collection Maimansingha Gitika.
 The cadet college established in Tangail in 1963 was called Momenshahi Cadet College.
-The city is known for educational institutions.
+The city is well-known for educational institutions.

 History

 Mymensingh is one of the sixteen old districts of Bangladesh which was constituted by the British East India Company on 1 May 1787.
 Being more than 220 years old, Mymensingh has a rich cultural and political history.
 In the beginning, Begunbari was chosen as the headquarters of the district.
 However, the district headquarters was relocated to Mymensingh when Begunbari devastated by a flash flood.
 Earlier Mymensingh was called Nasirabad, after Nasiruddin Nasrat Shah.
-During the British Raj most of the inhabitants of the town were Hindus.
-During the British, this district was ruled by Banik Zamindars who moved to India during Partition.
+During the British Raj, this district was ruled by Talukdar Zamindars and most of the inhabitants of the town were Hindus, forming 78% of the population in the last census before Partition.
+However, many Hindu families, including the Talukdar Zamindars left Bangladesh during Partition in 1947.
+A second spell of exodus took place following the Indo-Pak war of 1965.
+Many people born and raised Mymensingh have left for West Bengal since the 1960s.
+The exodus continues albeit at a slower pace.

-From the early 20th century Muslims moved into town.
-Since then this city has played an important role as a centre for secularism.
+Muslims began migrating into the town beginning from the early 20th century.
 The Vidyamoyee Uccha Balika Bidyalaya and Muminunnesa Women's College have played a great role in educating Bengali Muslim women.
 A majority of first-generation successful Bangladeshi women have attended these schools and colleges, including the first woman justice of the High Court of Bangladesh, Justice Nazmun Ara Sultana.
-However, many Hindu families left Bangladesh during the partition of India in 1947.
-A second spell of Exodus took place following the Indo-Pak war of 1965.
-Many people born and raised Mymensingh have left for West Bengal since the 1960s.
-The exodus continues albeit at a slower pace.
-On 1 December 1969, Tangail subdivision was separated from Mymensingh and a new District of Tangail was formed.
-Then in 1977 another new district Jamalpur (including Sherpur) was formed.
+On 1 December 1969, Tangail subdivision was separated from Mymensingh, and District of Tangail was officially formed.
+Similarly, in 1977, the new district of Jamalpur (including Sherpur) were formed.

-The nine-month liberation war of Bangladesh started on 27 March 1971.
-Mymensingh remained free from the occupation army until 23 April 1971.
-Pakistani occupation forces deserted Mymensingh on 10 December, and Mukti Bahini took over on 11 December, just five days ahead of the victory of Dhaka on 16 December.
+The nine-month liberation war of Bangladesh began on March 27, 1971.
+Mymensingh remained free from the occupation army until April 23, 1971.
+The Pakistani occupation forces deserted Mymensingh on December 10, and the Mukti Bahini resistance group took over on December 11, just five days ahead of the victory of Dhaka on December 16.